 Explore our other exclusive asset allocation solutions.

 The suite of HSBC Funds4 includes domestic money market funds and domestic and international equity and debt funds5.
 The HSBC Emerging Markets Debt Fund and the HSBC Frontier Markets Fund all provide access to some of the world's fastest growing markets through the lens of HSBC's deep global knowledge and experience.

 A Financial Professional6 from HSBC Securities can also help you choose from a broad selection of third-party mutual funds.
 Each of these funds is thoroughly screened and regularly reviewed by the HSBC Global Funds Approvals & Research team7 - a global team of research analysts dedicated to helping enhance our clients' portfolios by identifying third party money managers that show sustainable competitive advantages within their asset class.

 Mutual funds offer a convenient avenue for entering financial markets and can also become integral parts of a broader investment strategy.
-To fully understand your personal investment objectives and help determine which funds may be suited for your needs or in your best interest, an HSBC Securities Financial Professional7 will take the time to conduct a thorough financial review.
+To fully understand your personal investment objectives and help determine which funds may be suited for your needs or in your best interest, an HSBC Securities Financial Professional will take the time to conduct a thorough financial review.

 To schedule your review, or to receive information on funds offered through HSBC Securities: